Readit News logoReadit News

 crowdyriver commented on BM25 in PostgreSQL blog.vectorchord.ai/vecto... · Posted by u/gaocegege

-patrickhogan1 · 6 months ago
+patrickhogan1 · a year ago

 pg_bm25 - Optimized for faceted search & PGroonga - Full-text search with JSONB support